Models Genesis: Experiments

-\textbf{\jlnewreplace{}{2)} Lung nodule segmentation (\texttt{NCS}):} The dataset is provided by the Lung Image Database Consortium image collection (LIDC-IDRI)~\citep{armato2011lung} and consists of 1,018 cases collected by seven academic centers and eight medical imaging companies.
+The dataset is provided by the Lung Image Database Consortium image collection (LIDC-IDRI)~\citep{armato2011lung} and consists of 1,018 cases collected by seven academic centers and eight medical imaging companies.
 The cases were split into training (510), validation (100), and test (408) sets.
 Each case is a 3D CT scan and the nodules have been marked as volumetric binary masks.
-We have re-sampled the volumes to 1-1-1 spacing and then extracted a 64$\times$64$\times$32 crop around each nodule.
+We have re-sampled the volumes to 1-1-1 spacing and then extracted a $64\times 64\times 32$ crop around each nodule.
 These 3D crops are used for model training and evaluation.
 As in prior works~\citep{aresta2019iw,tang2019nodulenet,zhou2018unet++}, we adopt Intersection over Union (IoU) and Dice coefficient scores to evaluate performance.
+Note that for this particular application, we calculate mean of the IoUs at thresholds ranging from 0.5 to 0.95 with a step size of 0.05.